PersiaML/tutorials/src/getting-started/index.md

 ### Using Python Package

-You are free to modify source code to build and use your customized PERSIA Python packages when using the Python package.
+You are free to modify PERSIA source code and build your customized PERSIA Python package.

 **Requirements**